cathydutton/postcss-maze/README.md

 [ci]:      https://travis-ci.org/cathydutton/postcss-maze

 Maze is a flexible and semantic mobile first responsive grid built with PostCSS.
-Maze is fully customisable and removes the reliance on .last-column classes by instead applying the margin to both sides of each element and adjusting the wrapper with accordingly.
+Maze is fully customisable and removes the reliance on .last-column classes by instead applying the margin to both sides of each element and adjusting the wrapper width accordingly.

 ## Installation